Ferroelectricity in a magnon Bose-Einstein condensate: Nonreciprocal superfluidity, exceptional points, and Majorana

-In this Letter, we investigate a ferroelectric instability in a magnon BEC coupled to electric fields via the AC phase.
-Using a bosonic Bogoliubov-de-Genne (BdG) mean-field theory~\cite{Shi1998,Biao2001,WuNiu2003,You_PRL2012,Zhang_PRA2013,ShindouPRB2013,LieuPRB2018,LeinSatoPRB2018,KawabataPRX2019,Ohashi2020,Lyu_PRL2020,Julku_PRL2021,Julku_PRB2021,YokomizoMurakamiPRB2021,Wan_PRA2021,OkumaPRB2022,Jalali_PRL2023,Iskin_PRA2023,OkumaPRB2024,Guo_PRA2024,Tesfaye_PRR2025,Syljuaasen_PRB2025,Yu_npj2025}, we show that a positive electromagnetic feedback mechanism leads to spontaneous ferroelectric polarization in the absence of an external electric field, when the coupling to the electromagnetic field is strong enough.
+In this work, we investigate a ferroelectric instability in a magnon BEC coupled to electric fields via the AC phase.
+Using a bosonic Bogoliubov-de-Genne (BdG) mean-field theory~\cite{Shi1998,Biao2001,WuNiu2003,You_PRL2012,Zhang_PRA2013,ShindouPRB2013,McDonald2018,LieuPRB2018,LeinSatoPRB2018,KawabataPRX2019,Ohashi2020,Lyu_PRL2020,Julku_PRL2021,Julku_PRB2021,YokomizoMurakamiPRB2021,Wan_PRA2021,OkumaPRB2022,Jalali_PRL2023,Iskin_PRA2023,OkumaPRB2024,Guo_PRA2024,Tesfaye_PRR2025,Syljuaasen_PRB2025,Yu_npj2025,yuan2025}, we show that a positive electromagnetic feedback mechanism leads to spontaneous ferroelectric polarization in the absence of an external electric field, when the coupling to the electromagnetic field is strong enough.
 Specifically, an electric field induces magnon orbital motion via the AC phase, generating an electric polarization that in turn contributes to and enhances the electric field.
 The resulting polarization breaks spatial inversion symmetry, reshapes the Bogoliubov excitation spectrum, and gives rise to non-reciprocal superfluidity.
-At the critical point of the phase transition, an exceptional point emerges in a Bogoliubov spectrum, at which not only eigenvalues but also eigenvectors coalesce, and the bosonic quasiparticle and quaihole hybridize to form a single eigenstate that is invariant under the particle–hole transformation.
-This state can be interpreted as a Majorana boson.
+At the critical point of the ferroelectric phase transition, the Hamiltonian hosts exceptional points across the entire Brillouin zone, yielding a zero-energy state with completely flat dispersion.
+This eigenstate is an equal-weight superposition of bosonic quasiparticle and quasihole components and is invariant under particle–hole transformation.
+It can therefore be interpreted as a Majorana-like bosonic zero mode.